 Fort Allen Park & the USS Portland

 As you round Fish Point you can look up the steep embankment on your right to view Fort Allen Park, where a fort once sat to defend the city from the British during the War of 1812.
-The cannons positioned at the top of the hill could easily strike invading ships, but it would be very difficult for cannons on the ships to fire back at such a steep angle.
+It’s the perfect spot for a fort: the cannons at the top of the hill could easily strike invading ships below, but it would be very difficult for cannons on the ships to fire back at such a steep angle.

 You’ll also notice the mast the towering mast of the USS Portland, a WWII Navy cruiser that was one of the only warships to serve continually throughout the war and participate in almost all the major naval battles.
 She took damage several times, including from a torpedo during the Battle of Guadalcanal.

-After you paddle along the shoreline and through the mooring field and the marina you’ll observe the dock area used by Sail Maine and Ripple Effect -- two local organizations that help young people learn about the sea through sailing and kayaking.
+After you paddle further along the shoreline, through the mooring field and past the marina you’ll observe the small dock area used by Sail Maine and Ripple Effect -- two local organizations that help young people learn about the sea through sailing and kayaking.
 Be mindful that the intrepid young sailors in the small numbered sailboats may be learning, so give them space, especially when they’re engaged in a regatta.

 Onshore you’ll see the brick facade of the Portland Company, which was established in 1846 to manufacture locomotives for the Atlantic & St. Lawrence Railroad.
+The company built 600 steam locomotives as well as 160 other marine and terrestrial vessels, including the engines of the civil war side-wheel gunboats Agawam and Pontoosuc.
+The Portland Company finally shut down in 1978.
 Today that entire area of the waterfront is on the verge of a massive redevelopment.
 Some of the historic structures will remain, but expect to soon see condominiums, lots new storefronts and a much bigger marina.

-If you look closely you’ll see a statue of a man standing beside the marina.
-This is George Cleeves, the first European to establish a village in what is now Portland, and what was then called Casco.
-Of course, Abenaki people had been living in the area for long before Cleeves arrived in 1633.
+If you look closely onshore you’ll see a statue of a man standing beside the marina.
+This is a statue of George Cleeves, the first European to establish a village in what is now Portland, and what was then called Casco.
+Of course, Abenaki people had been living in the area for long before Cleeves arrived in 1632.
 It wouldn’t take long for tensions between newcomers and the natives to erupt into all-out war.
-In 1676 the Abenaki completely destroyed the village Cleeves established and drove white settlers from the region.
+In 1676 the Abenaki completely destroyed the village Cleeves established and drove settlers from the region.
 This was the first of four times that Portland would be destroyed in its history.